Federated Learning Meets Multi-objective Optimization: Problem Setup

 where the proximal maps are computed in parallel at the user's side.
-We note that the recent \FP algorithm of \parencite{tian_2018_fedprox} amounts to a randomized version of \eqref{eq:papg}.
-The difference between the proximal average $\pa[\eta]{\fv,\lambdav}$ and the arithmetic average $\pa[0]{\fv,\lambdav}$ can be \emph{uniformly} bounded using the Lipschitz constant of each function $f_{\userind}$ \parencite{Yu13a}.
+We note that the recent \FP algorithm \citep{LiSZSTS20} is essentially a randomized version of \eqref{eq:papg}.
+Crucially, we do not need to evaluate the complicated formula \eqref{eq:pa} as the update \eqref{eq:papg} only requires its proximal map, which by definition is the average of the individual proximal maps (computed by each user separately).
+Moreover, the difference between the proximal average $\pa{\fv,\lambdav}^{\eta}$ and the arithmetic average $\pa{\fv,\lambdav}^{0}$ can be \emph{uniformly} bounded using the Lipschitz constant of each function $f_{\userind}$ \citep{Yu13a}.
 Thus, for small step size $\eta$, \FA (with any finite $k$) and \FP all minimize some \emph{approximate} form of the arithmetic average in \eqref{eq:wFL}.

 How to set the weights $\lambdav$ in \FA has been a major challenge.
-Recall that in \FL data is distributed in a highly non-iid and unbalanced fashion, so it is not clear if some chosen arithmetic average in \eqref{eq:wFL} would really satisfy one's actual intention.
-A second issue with the arithmetic average in \eqref{eq:wFL} is its well-known non-robustness against malicious manipulations, which has been exploited in recent adversarial attacks \parencite{bhagoji_adversariallens_2019}.
-Instead, Agnostic \FL (\afl \parencite{MohriSS19}) aims to optimize the worst-case loss:
+In \FL, data is distributed in a highly non-iid and unbalanced fashion, so it is not clear if some chosen arithmetic average in \eqref{eq:wFL} would really satisfy one's actual intention.
+A second issue with the arithmetic average in \eqref{eq:wFL} is its well-known non-robustness against malicious manipulations, which has been exploited in recent adversarial attacks \citep{BhagojiCMC19}.
+Instead, Agnostic \FL (\afl \citep{MohriSS19}) aims to optimize the worst-case loss:

-where the set $\Lambda$ might cover reality better than any specific $\lambdav$ and provide some guarantee for any specific user (hence achieving some form of fairness).
+where the set $\Lambda$ might cover reality better than any specific $\lambdav$ and provide some minimum guarantee for all users (hence achieving mild fairness).
 On the other hand, the worst-case loss in \eqref{eq:AFL} is perhaps even more non-robust against adversarial attacks.
-For instance, artificially adding a positive constant to some loss $f_{\userind}$ can make it dominate the entire optimization process. \qffl \parencite{LiSBS20} provided an interpolation between \FA and \afl using the $\ell_p$ norm.
+For instance, adding a positive constant to some loss $f_{\userind}$ can make it dominate the entire optimization process.
+The recent work \qffl \citep{LiSBS20} proposes an $\ell_q$ norm interpolation between \FA (essentially $\ell_1$ norm) and \afl (essentially $\ell_\infty$ norm).
+By tuning $q$, \qffl can achieve better compromise than \FA or \afl.